bertinetto/r2d2/README.md

-### Code for the ICLR'19 paper "Meta-learning with differentiable closed-form solvers".
+### Meta-learning with differentiable closed-form solvers.

 -----------------<b>Work in progress</b>-------------------